bhubie/talks/blazor-render-modes/slides/slides.md

 </div>

 <!--
-  This new mode is a combination of InteractiveServer and InteractiveWebAssembly.
+[click] This new mode is a combination of InteractiveServer and InteractiveWebAssembly.
-   - On the initial render of the component, it renders on the server using InteractiveServer, keeping a web socket connection open.
+- [click] On the initial render of the component, it renders on the server using InteractiveServer, keeping a web socket connection open.
-   - In the background it is also sending the necessary WASM code to the client.
+- [click] In the background it is also sending the necessary WASM code to the client.
-   - On Subsequent visits to the page, it will render Client Side via Web Assembly.
+- [click] On Subsequent visits to the page, it will render Client Side via Web Assembly.

    - Demo AutoRender,